paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-111-juvenile-justice-and-delinquency-prevention.md

 (2) the number of children nationwide who are reported to the grantee as victims of non-family abductions;

-(3) the number of children nationwide who are reported to the grantee as victims of family abductions; and
+(3) the number of children nationwide who are reported to the grantee as victims of family abductions;

-(4) the number of missing children recovered nationwide whose recovery was reported to the grantee.
+(4) the number of missing children recovered nationwide whose recovery was reported to the grantee;

+(5) the number of children nationwide who are reported to the grantee as missing from State-sponsored care;

+(6) the number of children nationwide who are reported to the grantee as missing from State-sponsored care whose recovery was reported to the grantee; and

+(7) the number of children nationwide who are reported to the grantee as missing from State-sponsored care and are likely victims of child sex trafficking.

 **(b) Incidence of attempted child abductions** As a condition of receiving funds under [section 11293(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section11293/b&num=0&edition=prelim), the grant recipient shall—